deepset-ai/haystack/docs/_src/api/api/reader.md

 **Arguments**:

 - `question`: Question string
-- `texts`: List of documents as string type
+- `texts`: List of texts as string type
 - `top_k`: The maximum number of answers to return

 **Returns**: